atapg/parvin/README.md

 • Methods should be declared inside the methods object.

 • There are 4 lifecycle methods named: onCreated, onMounted, onUpdated, onDestroyed.

+## Todos

+• Add css/style support in the component

+• Add component syntax support for template

+• Add custom file component support

+• And many many more...